Kanikach761/Custom-AI-Chatbot/README.md

 Django (for web interface)

-* You can replace Django with Flask for simpler setups.
+** You can replace Django with Flask for simpler setups.

-* Fine-tuning
+* Fine-tuning-

 We trained the model once using fine_tune.py, and saved the trained model and vectorizer as model.pkl.
 Now, whenever the chatbot runs, it loads the pre-trained model instantly, resulting in:
 Training the model (TF-IDF + Logistic Regression) once on the dataset.